jeremiahflaga/jeremiahflaga.github.io-OLD/pages/resume/open-application-letter-2018.md

 _(By "design" I mean "software design".)_

+> The important decisions that a Software Architect makes are the ones that allow you to **NOT** make the decisions about the database, and the webserver, and the frameworks.
+<br /><br />
+--- Uncle Bob Martin (from ["A Little Architecture"](http://blog.cleancoder.com/uncle-bob/2016/01/04/ALittleArchitecture.html))

 I'm not saying that I'm already an expert on design, but I'm doing my best to become one.
+If no one else is willing to hold this kind of role in your company, I would like to volunteer to hold this role.

-I have chosen this name, _"Design Guide"_, to be the primary role I want to apply for in your company because one of the things I want to do as a software developer is to make a software system maintainable by [separating the business logic part from the other parts of the software system.](http://craftsmanshipcounts.com/policy-mechanism-preservation-business-value/)
+I have chosen this role, _"Design Guide"_, to be one of the primary roles I want to apply for in your company because one of the things I want to do as a software developer is to make a software system maintainable through the [separation of the business logic part from the other parts of the software system.](http://craftsmanshipcounts.com/policy-mechanism-preservation-business-value/)

 I prefer to be in this role when working on a new project, of course _(everybody wants to work on new projects :grin:)_.
 But I can also hold this role on projects that are in the maintenance phase.